• Best Fall Recipes

 7587 shares

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

-Packed with vegetables and beans, then topped with creamy mashed potatoes, vegetarian shepherds pie will please even the carnivores in your family.
+Packed with vegetables and beans, then topped with creamy mashed potatoes, vegetarian Shepherds Pie will please even the carnivores in your family.
 Serve it as a comforting, casserole-style main dish for dinner or as a side dish to roast chicken.

-Finished vegetarian Shepherds pies in ramekins.
+Finished vegetarian shepherds pies topped with creamy mashed potatoes in individual ramekins.

 Traditionally, Shepherd's Pie is made with a filling of lamb.
 This vegetarian version replaces the lamb with colorful, healthy vegetables - onion, carrots, celery, tomatoes, green beans, corn, peas, and both red and white kidney beans.
 The vegetable filling is then topped with creamy mashed potatoes.